ostadabbas/Infant-Action-Recognition-with-DMD/README.md

 ```shell
 cd ${REC_ROOT}/InfantGCN
 ```
-To start the training, use the following script:
+To start the visualization, use the following script:

 ```shell
 python visualize.py [--eval_file]